5 Cell Biology and Molecular Genetics

 Cell Biology and Molecular Genetics

-When Darwin developed his theory, there are two main things that he did not know:
+When Darwin developed his theory, there were two main things that he did not know:

 1) how variation is produced, and